muhammadalichishti/project-5/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-It is a simple but very beautiful music player that changes color whenever we change the song and it is made by Html, Css and Java.
+It is a simple but very beautiful looking music player that changes color whenever we change the song and it is made by Html, Css and Java.

 ## Features